Menlo School Parents Association

 For those who have stepped up to be a lead volunteer, THANK YOU!
 Please refer to this Event Resources page to help with event planning and be familiar with these eNotes & zipNotes Submission Guidelines.

 Especially for new families, there is a lot to learn about the school and some of the terms and phrases used.
-Here is a Menlo Dictionary for the Upper School to help educate you on some of the common school terminology.
+Here is a Menlo Dictionary to help educate you on some of the common school terminology.

 Para asistencia en Español, favor de comunicarse con Elianne Frenkel-Popell al correo electrónico o por teléfono.